afloatwont/AutoMate/Readme.md

 ### Testing the Endpoints

 You can use tools like Postman or curl to test the API endpoints.
 Make sure to include the `Authorization` header with the JWT token for protected routes.

+### Testing with Socket.IO

+You can use tools like Socket.IO Client or a custom frontend to test the Socket.IO events.
+Make sure to include the `token` in the payload for authentication.

 ### Notes